 Once you understand the basic concept of an ETF, then you can find out what you need to do in order to get started trading Exchange-Traded Funds.

-Therefore, an ”Exchange-Traded Fund (ETF)” is a security that tracks an index, a commodity or a basket of assets like an index fund, but trades like a stock on an exchange.
+An "Exchange-Traded Fund (ETF)" is a security that tracks an index, a commodity or a basket of assets like an index fund, but trades like a stock on an exchange.
 ETFs experience price changes throughout the day as they are bought and sold.

 Exchange-Traded Funds are much like mutual funds with two key differences.
 First, they can be freely traded like stocks, while mutual fund transactions don't occur until the market closes.

 Secondly, expense ratios tend to be lower than those of mutual funds because many are passively managed vehicles tied to an underlying index or market sector.

 The Benefits of Exchange-Traded Funds

 The primary benefit of Exchange-Traded Funds is that they can be used to construct entire portfolios that can be traded easily.
 Also, they offer investors the ability to diversify over an entire sector or market segment in a single investment -- they are usually well diversified due to the fact that they are designed to replicate a specific index or sector.

 Because it trades like a stock, an ETF does not have its net asset value (NAV) calculated every day like a mutual fund does.